rcn-ee/ti-opencl/docs/sphinx-doc/source/faq/host-omp-interop.rst

 OpenCL Interoperability with Host OpenMP
 *********************************************

-The OpenCL API's are defined to be thread safe.
+The OpenCL APIs are defined to be thread safe.
 It is therefore safe for multiple threads created in an OpenMP parallel region to enqueue to a shared OpenCL queue.
 The following example C++ code will create one OpenCL command queue and will enqueue a kernel from multiple threads in an OpenMP parallel